Team Rubicon

-Team Rubicon is an international non-government organization (NGO) specializing in disaster response.
+Team Rubicon is an international non-government organization specializing in disaster response.

 History

 Team Rubicon was formed in January 2010 following the Haiti earthquake, when William McNulty and Jacob "Jake" Wood led a medical team into Port-au-Prince three days after the earthquake.
 The first Team Rubicon was an initial team of eight.
 They gathered funds and medical supplies from friends and family and flew into the Dominican Republic.
 They rented a truck, loaded their gear, and headed west to Haiti.
-The team treated thousands of patients, traveling to camps deemed “too dangerous” by other aid organizations.
+The team treated thousands of patients, traveling to camps deemed "too dangerous" by other aid organizations.
 They ventured outside the traditional scale of disaster response, focusing on those who would be overlooked and left untreated.

 That experience was the beginning of Team Rubicon.
 Team Rubicon wanted to solve two problems: (1) Inadequate disaster response which is often slow to respond, has an antiquated infrastructure and is not using the best technological solutions or well-trained members, and (2) inadequate veteran reintegration into civilian life.
 Military veterans' training, skills, and experience make them well suited to disaster response while helping others can promote healing and community to alleviate some of the reintegration issues that drive a high suicide rate among veterans.

 The death of fellow Rubicon member Clay Hunt from suicide redoubled Team Rubicon's organizational mission towards veteran reintegration.
 The team's role in domestic disasters is both to provide humanitarian assistance and to provide veterans an opportunity to continue to serve.

 The name "Rubicon" is from the phrase "crossing the Rubicon," an idiom to mean passing a point of no return.
 The red and dark brown logo is made up of a sideways cross, a traditional symbol of first aid but here on its side as a departure from the traditional, with a river running through the logo, as a symbol of the gap between disasters and disaster relief.

 Wood and his work with Team Rubicon were profiled alongside fellow vet Eric Greitens and The Mission Continues founder as the subject of Time columnist Joe Klein's 2015 book, Charlie Mike.

 J.J.
 Watt, defensive end for the Houston Texans, raised an unexpected $37 million towards the Hurricane Harvey relief efforts, and so consulted SBP, a disaster relief organization based in New Orleans, and Team Rubicon for how to best spend the funds.